explodinglabs/iko/README.md

 ## Usage

-In a terminal, create a `ply` function:
+Paste the following in a terminal to create a `ply` function:

+<small>Put it inside your shell's rc file for permanence.
+Functions are defined differently in some shells such as Fish.</small>

 ```sh
 ply() { docker run --rm --volume ${PWD}/migrations:/repo:rw ghcr.io/minibasehq/ply bash -c "$*" }